 Around the time this film was made, it was not yet known that pterosaurs didn't rear their young like birds.

 Sequel Escalation: Pteranodons and Spinosaurus, a threat bigger than T. rex, are introduced.

 So Last Season: How do we truly know the Spinosaurus means business?
 He kills the T. rex without much effort!

 Stand-In Portrait: A raptor stands behind a glass tube to pretend it's one of the dead test subjects.

 Stupid Question Bait: At the start of the movie, Alan Grant has just finished giving a talk to an audience, and asks if anyone has any questions.
 Hands go up all over the room.
 Grant adds that he means any questions that aren't about Jurassic Park, and most of the hands go down.
-When he further specifies that he doesn't want questions about the events of Jurassic Park II either, there are hardly any hands left.
+When he further specifies that he doesn't want questions about the events of The Lost World: Jurassic Park either, there are hardly any hands left.

 Super Cell Reception: Kirby’s satellite phone works perfectly quite some time after being eaten by a dino.